 by Sasha Alyson

-As I write this, many schools are closed because of the coronavirus.
-This is an opportunity to ask: If you could re-imagine how your society educates its children and prepares them for the future, what would you do?
+We must resist their efforts.
+We also need to discuss among ourselves: If we could re-imagine how our society educates its children and prepares them for the future, what would we do?

 I asked the question in a Twitter poll.
 Here are the results: